enqueuer-land/enqueuer/README.md

 As available parameter, an `elapsedTime` variable is given, counting every milliseconds since the instantiation of this component.

 **onMessageReceived**
-Available in every subscription and in publishers that provide synchronous properties.
+Available in every subscription and in some publishers that provide synchronous properties.
+Depending on its author's will.
-It gets executed when the subscription or publisher receives a message.
+It gets executed when the component receives a message.
 A `message` object is available having all of attributes returned from the received message.
 Depending on the protocol implementation, there'll be additional objects to this hook.
-For instance, in the built-in http publisher implementation, there's a `statusCode`, `headers` and a `body` among others, and the subscription implementation has `body`, `query`, `params` and `headers `, among other variables.
+For instance, in the built-in http publisher implementation, there's a `statusCode`, `headers`, a `body` and others, and the subscription implementation has `body`, `query`, `params` and `headers `, among other variables.
 `elapsedTime` is also available here, counting every milliseconds since the instantiation of this component.

 **custom**
 Depending on the protocol implementation/library/author's mood, the publisher/subscription may have additional hooks.
-Such as onError, onFileNotFound and onRedirect...
+Such as `onError`, `onResponseReceived`, `onFileNotFound` and `onRedirect`...
 [Http-proxy subscription test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.

 #### fields